JimMcL/measuring-mimicry/HumanPredators/EatUp/README.md

 The game is implemented using HTML, CSS and JavaScript.
 User responses are stored in a Google Firebase database.
 Images of animals are in the `images` subdirectory.
-If you use Firebase as your database, enter its information in `mfb.js`.
-If you use some other database, you will need to implement and initialise a new logger (see `logger.js` and `setup.js`).
+To run the game using Firebase as your database, you will need to obtain an account and enter its information in `mfb.js`.
+If you use some other database or mechanism to store user responses, you will need to implement and initialise a new logger (see `logger.js` and `setup.js`).

 Many parts of this directory are specific to an implementation, however they have been left here to serve as an example or a starting point for future implementations.
-As an absolute minimum, it would be necessary to change (or remove) `index.html`, `start.html`,
+As an absolute minimum, it would be necessary to change (or remove) all of the pages except `trial.html`, replace the photos in `images`, and set up a Firebase account.